timanand/CoreDemoJSON/README.md

 CoreDemoJSON is a an ASP.NET Core Application that does CRUD (Create, Read, Update and Delete) operations on a flat file JSON file named 'staff.JSON'.

+## Pre-Requisite
+The following are mandatory for the CoreDemoEF application to run :

+- Microsoft .NET Core 5.0 Runtime or SDK.

 ## Installation

 1. Run Visual Studio 2019